 Hyattsville is a medium-sized city located in the state of Maryland.
 With a population of 18,501 people and 31 constituent neighborhoods, Hyattsville is the 55th largest community in Maryland.

-Hyattsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hyattsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hyattsville are a mix of both white- and blue-collar jobs.
 Overall, Hyattsville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hyattsville who work in office and administrative support (12.86%), management occupations (9.66%), and teaching (8.03%).
+There are especially a lot of people living in Hyattsville who work in office and administrative support (13.72%), teaching (8.97%), and management occupations (8.63%).

 Also of interest is that Hyattsville has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Hyattsville, however, is that residents on average have to contend with a long commute, spending on average 36.03 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Hyattsville is a smaller city, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The education level of Hyattsville citizens is substantially higher than the typical US community, as 33.93% of adults in Hyattsville have at least a bachelor's degree.

 The per capita income in Hyattsville in 2010 was $29,537, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $118,148 for a family of four.
 However, Hyattsville contains both very wealthy and poor people as well.